Can You Claim Head of Household If You Rent? (Apartments, Rooms, and Roommates Explained)

 Your Takeaways:

-• Renting doesn’t disqualify you from Head of Household — what matters is whether you pay more than half of household costs and support a qualifying person.
+- Maybe.
+Renting does not automatically disqualify you from filing as Head of Household.
+What matters is whether you pay more than half the cost of keeping up a home and supporting a qualifying person.

-• Roommates do not count as dependents, so sharing rent with other adults doesn’t make you eligible for HOH.
+- Roommates do not count as dependents, so sharing rent with other adults by itself does not make you eligible for Head of Household.

 If you’re wondering, “Can I claim Head of Household if I rent?” the short answer is maybe.
 Renting alone doesn’t disqualify you.
 What matters is whether you pay more than half of the household costs and support a qualifying person.